What We Like

 Heavy, bulky, and a bit boxy

-Side zipper is only 13 inches yet interior sleeve can accommodate 17-inch laptops
+Side zipper for laptop access is only 13 inches even though the interior sleeve can accommodate 17-inch models

 Whether you travel once a year or once a month, figuring out what luggage to bring—and whether or not to check a bag—is always part of the planning process.
 With fees to check luggage ranging from $25 to $100, more and more travelers are opting to go the carry-on-only route.
 This bag from Oakley offers a hands-free solution to lugging your gear through crowded cities and train stations—plus, you don’t have to check it at the airport.
 We put the Kitchen Sink Backpack to the test, stuffing it with shoes, laptops, day planners, headphones, and more to assess its storage capacity, durability, and portability.
 Here, everything we found out after a couple weeks of use.